airline_alliances

 Increased market coverage.
 Member carriers can expand their networks without investing in new aircraft.
 Instead, they offer new destinations and longer routes to their passengers by picking up and connecting existing partner flights.

 Lower operational costs.
-Within an alliance, airlines can share resources and important facilities such as lounges, terminal space, ground handling services, or maintenance bases.
+In an alliance, airlines can share resources and important facilities such as transit lounges, terminal space, ground handling services, or maintenance bases.
 They also may run common marketing programs and use the same IT system.
 All these reduce overall costs while still guaranteeing a consistent level of service.

 Customer satisfaction.
-Members of an alliance work together to provide their passengers with the following benefits:
+Members of an alliance work together to provide their passengers with the following benefits.

-• a larger choice of destinations and flights.
-This is particularly important for business travelers, who often have tight schedules and complex itineraries with multiple connections;
+• A larger choice of destinations and flights.
+This is particularly important for business travelers, who often have tight schedules and complex itineraries with multiple connections.

-• seamless travel experience.
+• Smooth travel experience.
 By coordinating schedules, alliances reduce waiting and transfer time between flights.
 They also take care of baggage and rebook passengers on other flights or provide alternative travel arrangements in case of delays or cancellations.

-airline alliances explained
+Large airline alliances compared

 Here are some figures to know when comparing the large airline alliances